saduf/test_readme/README.md

 python export_inference_graph.py --model_name mobilenet_v1 --image_size 224 --batch_size 1 --num_classes 200 --ckpt_path ./tflog/full_run/01_224/model.ckpt-252435 --output_ckpt_path ./output/full_run/01_224/network
 ```

-### Compile and Profile
+### Compiling and Profiling
-Transfer your network.meta and weight files to your machine where NCS SDK is installed.
+Transfer your network.meta and weight files to your machine where NCSDK is installed.

 1. Compile the network.
 ```
 mvNCCompile network.meta -w network -s 12 -in input -on output -o compiled.graph
 ```

-2. Profile the network, obtain MFLOPS, bandwidth, and processing time per layer/total.
+2. Profilng the network, obtain MFLOPS, bandwidth, and processing time per layer/total.
 ```
 mvNCProfile -in input -on output -s 12 -is 224 224 network.meta
 ```

-### Use the compiled.graph to make inferences on the Intel Movidius NCS.
+### Using the compiled.graph to make inferences on the Intel Movidius NCS.

 1. Make sure to update the path to point to the copiled.graph file.
 ```